 If you are on an Exchange program, you are free to travel on your weekends and campus holidays.
-If you are on Provider programs and Faculty-Led programs, you are generally allowed to travel when other weekend activities/excursions are not scheduled.
+If you are on a Provider program or a Faculty-Led program, you are generally allowed to travel only when other weekend activities/excursions are not scheduled.

 What should I do if I want to withdraw from a study abroad program?

-The first thing you should do is review the cancellation policy that is part of your study abroad application and understand that there are financial penalties for withdrawing from a program.
+First, review the cancellation policy that is part of your study abroad application and understand there are financial penalties for withdrawing.

-The next thing you should do is let your study abroad advisor know.
+Then, let your Study Abroad Advisor know.
 When looking at the policy of cancelations and refunds, we use the first recorded communication about your intent to withdraw as the date from which penalties are assessed.
-That means when you are certain you no longer want to participate in a program, the sooner you email your advisor clearly stating that you will no longer be participating in the program, the better.
+So, when you are certain you no longer want to participate in a program, the sooner you email your advisor, the better.

-What are the withdrawal fees if I withdraw from a study abroad program after the deadline?
+What are the withdrawal fees if I withdraw after the deadline?

-The withdrawal fees are generally a percentage of the total cost of the program.
-The percentage is dependent on how close your withdrawal is to the start of the study abroad program.
+The cost is dependent on how close your withdrawal is to the start of the study abroad program.